 Available in single, double, and triple-celled window shades.
-(The more cells in your window shades, the better your insulation.)

 This style offers special lifting options, including a continuous cord loop to help lift large, heavier shades, and the popular bottom-up/top-down.
 This means the shade can be raised and lowered in either direction for privacy similar to that of a café curtain.

 Like most shades, they offer privacy but allow some light into the space.